leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     ![National Character set](./images/national-character-set.png " ")

-    **Encryption**: If you are creating a database in an Exadata Cloud Service VM cluster, then you can choose to use encryption based on encryption keys that you manage.
+    **Encryption**: If you are creating a database in an Exadata Cloud Service VM cluster, then you can choose to use Encryption based on Encryption keys that you manage.
 By default, the database is configured using Oracle-managed encryption keys.

      > **Note:** For this Lab, we will use Oracle-Managed encryption keys

      ![Select Encryption](./images/encryption.png " ")

-     *Optional* To configure the database with encryption based on encryption keys you manage:
+     *Optional* To configure the database with Encryption based on encryption keys you manage:

      * Select **Use customer-managed keys**.
 You must have a valid encryption key in the Oracle Cloud Infrastructure Vault service.
 [See Let security admins manage vaults, keys, and secrets](https://docs.oracle.com/iaas/Content/Identity/Concepts/commonpolicies.htm#sec-admins-manage-vaults-keys)